mariusdgm/rl-envs-forge/rl_envs_forge/envs/inverted_pendulum/README.md

-# KArmedBandit environment

-The k-armed bandit problem is a classic dilemma in probability theory and statistics which models the decision-making process of choosing between multiple strategies (or actions) with uncertain outcomes.
-Imagine standing in front of a slot machine with k levers (or "arms").
-Each lever provides a reward drawn from an unknown probability distribution specific to that lever.
-The challenge is to determine a strategy to maximize your total reward over a series of trials, without knowledge of the underlying distributions.
+# Inverted pendulum environments

+The inverted pendulum problem is a classic challenge in control theory and reinforcement learning, modeling the task of balancing a pendulum in an unstable equilibrium.
+Imagine a pendulum attached to a pivot point that can move horizontally.

+The objective is to apply forces to maintain the pendulum upright despite disturbances and the natural tendency to fall.
+This problem exemplifies the need for precise control and is fundamental in illustrating various control strategies.

-The Arms can be customized as presented in section [Usage](#usage).
+The integration step of the environments is adjustable as presented in [Usage](#usage).

 ## Usage

+# TODO

 Code example for getting started with the environment: